 Welcome to my world.

-I am a columnist for the Bozeman Daily Chronicle.
+I’m an award winning columnist for the Bozeman Daily Chronicle.
 I’ve even managed to sucker some big name publications, like Family Circle, Parents, Funny Times and American Profile into publishing my stuff.
 I even wrote a book.
-My new baby book, A Real Mother: stumbling through motherhood, is finally here.
+My not-so-new baby book, A Real Mother: stumbling through motherhood, is still around.
 It’s available in Bozeman at the Country Bookshelf and online at amazon.com.
 It’s also available for Kindle.

-My home is a high-testosterone Jackass episode with The Boys, The Husband and my two fur children, the shelter pups.
-I am the only one who lives here without a penis, but I don’t care.
-I more than make up for that by being deeply in the throes of peri-menopause.
+Although my home is not quite the high-testosterone Jackass episode it once was, I still live with The Husband and my fur child, the shelter pup.
+I’m still the only one in the house without a penis, but I don’t care.
+I more than make up for that by being deeply in the throes of menopause.
 So far, I’m winning.

 My goal is to keep it that way.